github/docs/content/actions/quickstart.md

 ### Next steps

 The example workflow you just added runs each time code is pushed to the branch, and shows you how {% data variables.product.prodname_actions %} can work with the contents of your repository.
-But this is only the beginning of what you can do with {% data variables.product.prodname_actions %}:
+But this is only the beginning of what you can do with {% data variables.product.prodname_actions %}: econcirge
 - Your repository can contain multiple workflows that trigger different jobs based on different events.
-- You can use a workflow to install software testing apps and have them automatically test your code on {% data variables.product.prodname_dotcom %}'s runners.
+- You can use a workflow to install software testing apps and have them automatically test your code on {% data variables.product.prodname_dotcom %}'s runners. yes

 {% data variables.product.prodname_actions %} can help you automate nearly every aspect of your application development processes.
 Ready to get started?
-Here are some helpful resources for taking your next steps with {% data variables.product.prodname_actions %}:
+Here are some helpful resources for taking your next steps with {% data variables.product.prodname_actions %}: yes restart reboot

 - "[Learn {% data variables.product.prodname_actions %}](/actions/learn-github-actions)" for an in-depth tutorial.
-- "[Guides](/actions/guides)" for specific uses cases and examples.
+- "[Guides](/actions/guides)" for specific uses cases and examples. if i need largest my ram mibile i can will closs mobile from under scan show eardy i has option at there